 There are inexpensive neutral rugs that work in both living rooms and bedrooms.
 That’s why I limited my splurge to colorful rugs.
 For example, there are natural fiber rugs that like sisal and sea grass.
 These rugs aren’t always the softest, but natural fiber rugs are inexpensive and they last.

-Places to Save on Rugs –
+Places to Save or Steal on Rugs

 1.)
 Kitchen – If you put a rug in front of your sink, this can be a good place to save.
 Who knows what will get spilled on your kitchen rug.
 Put a rug in front of the kitchen sink that can be replaced easily (or washed).